Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

 The “preferred pathway” information flow in the Sea Cargo Charter methodology recommends the use of verification mechanisms (from third parties / service providers) to maintain data veracity.
-While the Sea Cargo Charter recognizes the important role that verification mechanisms play in providing unbiased information to the industry, the Sea Cargo Charter Secretariat does not formally endorse any service provider.
+While the Sea Cargo Charter recognises the important role that verification mechanisms play in providing unbiased information to the industry, the Sea Cargo Charter Secretariat does not formally endorse any service provider.
+Signatories are free to work with any third party / service provider of their choice.
+It is their responsibility to ensure that the provider performs services for them using the latest available Sea Cargo Charter methodology.

 Climate alignment